Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-Note that, for a given point $z_0$ in $\D$, there is a quasiconformal automorphism $\phi$ with $\phi(z_0)=0$ and $q(\phi)=\id|_{\S1}$ such that whose complex dilatation vanishes outside some compact subset in $\D$.
-This arranges any asymptotically conformal automorphism of $\D$ to be a quasiconformal automorphism fixing $0$ without changing the property of vanishing at the boundary.
+We note that, for a given point $z_0$ in $\D$, there is a quasiconformal self-homeo\-morphism $\phi$ with $\phi(z_0)=0$ and $q(\phi)=\id|_{\S1}$ whose complex dilatation vanishes outside some compact subset in $\D$.
+The composition of such a map $\phi$ makes any asymptotically conformal self-homeomorphism of $\D$ fix $0$ without changing the property of vanishing at the boundary.

-By the above two claims, we have the following result attributed to Fehlmann \cite{Feh} in Gardiner and Sullivan \cite{GS}.
+By the above two claims, we have the following result attributed to Fehlmann \cite{Feh} in Gardiner and Sullivan \cite{GS}:

-\begin{corollary} A quasisymmetric automorphism $g \in \QS$ is symmetric if and only if $g$ extends continuously to a quasiconformal automorphism $f \in \QC(\D)$ whose complex dilatation $\mu_{f}$ vanishes at the boundary $\S1$. \end{corollary}
+\begin{corollary} A quasisymmetric homeomorphism $g$ is in $\Sym$ if and only if $g$ extends continuously to a quasiconformal homeomorphism in $\AC(\D)$. \end{corollary}

-By the chain rule of complex dilatations, the composition of asymptotically conformal automorphisms of $\D$ is also asymptotically conformal.
-Hence $\AC(\D)$ is a subgroup of $\QC(\D)$.
+By the chain rule of complex dilatations, the composition of asymptotically conformal self-homeomorphisms of $\D$ is also asymptotically conformal.
+Hence, $\AC(\D)$ is a subgroup of $\QC(\D)$.
 Accordingly, Corollary \ref{acsym} shows that $\Sym$ is a subgroup of $\QS$.
 Moreover, it was proved in \cite{GS} that $\Sym$ is the characteristic topological subgroup of the partial topological group $\QS$ for which the neighborhood base is given at $\id$ by using the quasisymmetry constant and is distributed at every point $g \in \QS$ by the right translation.